SQL Injection in DVWA: Hands-On Reconnaissance & Exploitation

 - Execute OS commands —

-INTO OUTFILEorsys_exec()for remote code execution - Bypass authentication — Login as any user without credentials
+INTO OUTFILEorsys_exec()for RCE - Bypass authentication — Login as any user without credentials

-- Escalate privileges — Access admin accounts and protected resources
+- Escalate privileges — Access admin accounts and protected data

 CVSS 3.1 Score: 9.8 (Critical)